Riad Melhoun Makes a Solo Traveler’s Dreams Come True

 jacuzzi

-Paradis Plage nurtures total wellness that fits the unique needs of each guest.
+Paradis Plage Surf and Spa Resort nurtures total wellness that fits the unique needs of each guest.
 Surf and Yoga packages are available for two or five days.
 Surf School Packages are available for 5 days—2 sessions per day.

 Yoga and Spa packages range from two days (daily yoga course, a sensory hammam, and a massage) to five days (yoga course, two hammams, one body scrub, and two massages).